PhantomCybernetics/phntm_bridge_client/README.md

 - Reliable ROS2 Service calls via Socket.io
 - ROS2 runtime Parameneters read/write API
 - Extra ROS2 packages can be easily included for custom message and service type support
-- Robot's Wi-Fi signal monitoring, scan & roaming (via Agent, requires wpa_supplicant on host machine)
+- Robot's Wi-Fi signal monitoring, scan & roaming (via Agent, requires wpa_supplicant on the host machine)
 - File retreival from any running Docker container (such as URDF meshes, via Agent)
 - System load and Docker stats monitoring (via Agent)
 - Connects P2P or via a TURN server when P2P link is not possible
 - Multiple peers can connect to the same machine at a very low extra CPU cost
 - ~5-10ms RTT on local network, 50ms+ RTT remote operation via a TURN server
-- Works with Rosbag and sims such as Gazebo or Webots
+- Works with Rosbag and Sims such as Gazebo or Webots
-- Tested with ROS2 Humble, Iron and Jazzy
+- Supported with ROS2 Humble and newer

 ## Architecture
 ![Infrastructure map](https://raw.githubusercontent.com/PhantomCybernetics/phntm_bridge_docs/refs/heads/main/img/Architecture_Bridge.png)